AriFordsham/GHCWiki/type-functions-status.md

 Todo (low-level):

-- Derivings on an associated data type *declaration* need to be inherited by all definitions of that data type in instances.
+- Allow deriving clauses at associated data/newtype *declarations*.
+They are inherited by all family instances, and the whole family becomes an instance of the derived class.

 Todo (high-level):